markuched13/markuched13.github.io/posts/echoctf/doorknob.md

 8. Else it prints failed and the value stored in random_value
 ```

-So the generated random value isn't possible to get cause there's no way for brute forcing it since each process it runs a new random value is created
+So the generated random value isn't possible to be known cause there's no way for brute forcing it since each process it runs a new random value is created

 The vulnerability that lays in the program is the usage of gets().
 Using get doesn't check the amount of bytes passed in and we know that the value it receives is stored in an input buffer which can only hold up to 20 bytes of data